Published: Feb 09, 2015, Updated: Oct 14, 2022

 Getting denied an ESTA can be a disappointment and cause inconveniences for U.S. bound travelers.
 However, applicants still have the option to apply for a B1 Business Visa, B2 Tourist Visa or a mix B1/B2 Visitor Visa.
 So why does an ESTA application get denied?
 There are a few common reasons why an ESTA gets denied, or "Travel not Authorized" as it is deemed by US Customs and Border Protection.
 A denied ESTA is most likely due to one or more of the following reasons:

-NOTE: If you made a mistake on your ESTA application, you probably want to read this article and watch the video as well: https://www.official-esta.com/esta-resources/fixing-a-mistake-on-your-esta-application/
+If you made a mistake on your ESTA application, you may find it helpful to read the article on Fixing a mistake on your ESTA application.

 If you have been denied an ESTA, you may be eligible to apply for a B2 or B1 visa to visit the United States for tourism, business, medical or transit purposes.
 For more visa information or to start your application visit https://usa-visas.com/